-Network management, configuration and monitoring of network resources.
+Network management, configuration, and monitoring of network resources.

 Network quality is the most important factor.
-The size of the campus, the number of students and staff, and distance to city are related to network quality.
+The size of the campus, the number of students and staff, and the distance to the city are related to network quality.
 In addition, there are many devices on campus (e.g., cameras).

 Management staff and personnel